UOM-Meng-Team-4/High_Vis/README.md

 Custom package created from the demo packages provided by clearpath, has 3 launch files, launches slam, navigation and localisation.
 Appropriate launch files are launched in the above launch files. https://github.com/clearpathrobotics

+# Documentation for micro-ROS packages

+## stmROS_pd
+Contains the micro-ROS STM32CubeIDE project for acoustic PD detection developed by MEng Team 4 2023/2024.

+## stmROS_pt
+Contains the micro-ROS STM32CubeIDE project for pan and tilt system control developed by MEng Team 4 2023/2024.